 The best way to prevent infection is to avoid being exposed to the coronavirus.
 Stay at home as much as possible.
-Practice social distancing, wear a cloth mask when going to an essential business, and follow the Safer at Home orders.
+Practice social distancing, wear a cloth mask in public settings, and follow the Safer at Work and in the Community order.

 Also take these daily preventive actions: